li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 ### Step 5.1.2: Generate variant summary statistics for individual (single-variant) conditional analysis using MetaSTAARlite Worker
 #### Script: <a href="MetaSTAARlite_worker_Individual_Analysis_cond.r">**MetaSTAARlite_worker_Individual_Analysis_cond.r**</a>
-Generate and store variant summary statistics (*score statistics* and *conditional LD matrix*) using MetaSTAARlite Worker.
+Generate and store variant summary statistics (*score statistics* and *conditional LD matrices*) using MetaSTAARlite Worker.
 #### Input: aGDS files, STAAR null model and a list of known variants.
 For more details, please see the R script.
 #### Output: Rdata files stored in user-specified file directory.